Nohayla10/email-guard/reflection.md

 ## 2. Learning Goals and Application

-This project provided a hands-on opportunity to apply various concepts crucial for a Computer Science student specializing in cybersecurity, cloud, and web development:
+This project provided a hands-on opportunity to apply various concepts crucial for a Computer Science student specializing in cybersecurity, cloud, mobile application development, and web development:

 * **AI Integration (CPU-only):**
     * I learned to integrate a pre-trained `scikit-learn` pipeline (`TfidfVectorizer` + `LogisticRegression`) without needing to deep-dive into complex neural networks.
 The focus was on practical application and ensuring it ran efficiently on CPU.